 AGEC 231 – Economic Systems of Agriculture (3 credits)

-AGEC 320 – Intermediate Macroeconomic Theory (3 credits)
+AGEC 320 – Intermediate Microeconomic Theory (3 credits)

 ENVB 305 – Population and Community Ecology (3 credits)

-Full program requirements for the Agricultural Economics Major are available here.
+For full program requirements for the Agricultural Economics Major:

 As soon as you accept your offer of admission from McGill, you should begin to check your McGill email account regularly.
 If I need to contact you, this is the email address I will use.